icprog/sw_sncn_motorcontrol_ethercat_kit/doc_hw_quickstart/hw_quickstart.rst

    #.
 Open the Synapticon > SOMANET folder, which contains all the software that will run on the kit.

    #.
-Click on the Motor_Control_Profile demo.
+Click on the ``SOMANET Profile Mode Position Control Application`` item in the xSOFTip Explorer.
 Detailed information about the module is displayed in the Developer Column on the right of the window.

    #.
-Double-click the Motor_Control_Profile demo in xSOFTip Explorer. xTIMEcomposer prompts you to import the module.
+Double-click the ``SOMANET Profile Mode Position Control Application`` in xSOFTip Explorer. xTIMEcomposer prompts you to import the module.
+Note that the SOMANET software is licensed under different terms to the usual XMOS xSOFTip license.

    #.
-Click Finish. xTIMEcomposer imports the software including any dependencies, and the software is added to a new project.
+Click Finish. xTIMEcomposer imports the software including all its dependencies, and the software is added to a new project.

    #.
-Select the app_sncn_motorctrl_profile application in the Project Explorer, and then click Project > Build Project (Hammer) button to build the project.
+Select the ``app_demo_bldc_position`` item in the Project Explorer, and then click Project > Build Project (Hammer) button to build the project.
 The build progress is displayed in the xTIMEcomposer Console.
 When the application has been built, the compiled binary is added to the app_sncn_motorctrl_profile/bin folder.

    #.
 Click Run > Run Configurations, and double-click xCORE Application.

    #.
-On Project, click on Browse and select app_sncn_motorctrl_profile.
+On Project, click on Browse and select ``app_demo_bldc_position``.

    #.
 Click on Refresh on Debug Adpater.
 "XMOS xTAG 2 connected to L1[0..3] should appear" indicating that there is communication between the JTAG adaptor and the C22 module.
 If JTAG is not recognized by xTIMEcomposer Studio, check if the JTAG drivers of the JTAG.
 Download the driver from here.
 If JTAG is recognized but "L1[0..3]" does not appear, check the connections and see if the Motor & Motion Control Kit is powered up.

    #.
 Click Run.